UPS-Workhorse electric van deal shows progress on charging costs

 “That’s the breakthrough,” he said.

-U.S. truck leasing and rental company Ryder System Inc , which has bought electric vans from Chanje, a unit of China’s FDG Electric Vehicles Ltd, is already training its technical and sales staff on smart charging technology.
+U.S. truck leasing and rental company Ryder System Inc (R.N), which has bought electric vans from Chanje, a unit of China’s FDG Electric Vehicles Ltd (0729.HK), is already training its technical and sales staff on smart charging technology.

 “Ryder is aware the world is going electric and we are preparing for that future,” said Chris Nordh, Ryder’s director of advanced vehicle technology.
 “Smart charging is key to creating scale.”